 Camper van lighting is an underrated part of the van conversion process.

-Have you ever been in a hotel room that was nice but the lighting was generic or simply inadequate?
-Don’t make the same mistake when building your van.
+Have you ever been in a nice hotel room, but the lighting was generic or inadequate?
+Donโ€™t make the same mistake when building your van.

-When we sketched our camper layout, we planned to have lots of light from different types of light sources.
+When we sketched our camper layout, we planned to have lots of light from different light sources.
 And now, how we light up our interior is one of the best things we love about our camper van.

-Our camper’s total lighting solution comes from three different sources.
+Our camperโ€™s total lighting solution comes from three different sources.

-- 12 LED Puck Lights
+1. 12 LED Puck Lights

-- Two 12v reading lights
+2. Two 12V reading lights

-- Fairy lights
+3. Fairy lights

-And, at night, when one of us wants to read before sleeping, we have a 12v reading/spot light on either side of the bed.
+And, at night, when one of us wants to read before sleeping, we have a 12V reading/spotlight on either side of the bed.

 Learn more: Camper Van Lighting